-Requires a bachelor's degree or equivalent in education, training and experience, plus two years of related experience;
+Bachelor's degree or equivalent in education and experience required plus 4 years of related experience.

 Equal Opportunity Employer / Disability / Veteran